 Follow along on Instagram @BreadandLettuce.

-I have been plant-based for nearly ten years now!
-I do not believe in veganism or eating plant-based as a restrictive diet method, but rather as a shift in mindset about how we nourish ourselves and where that nourishment comes from.
+I do not believe in veganism or eating plant-based as a temporary or restrictive diet method, but rather as a shift in mindset about how we nourish ourselves and where that nourishment comes from.
 I believe food should be comforting, satisfying, nutritious, and sustainable to our bodies, communities, and the planet.
 Commitment to the process is key.

 Although I am American, my cooking is highly influenced by my travels and culinary explorations.
 From South America to Saudi Arabia, you will see many international influences in my recipes.
 Whether it is an ingredient, a cooking method, or cultural food tradition, I continue to be fascinated and inspired by food from around the world.

 Food has a unique ability to bring people together.
-I often find this in my own life, and I hope you will find that this online community feels just as welcoming as a real kitchen.
+I often find this in my own life and I hope you will find that this online community feels just as welcoming as a real kitchen.
 For me, cooking together and sharing a meal is the best way to get to know someone and build community.
-Being plant-based should not impede this no matter where in the world you live.
+Choosing plant-based foods should not impede this exchange, no matter where in the world you live.

 If you have made the commitment to eat more plants, whether you identify as fully vegan or not, you've likely endured some teasing or questioning about your decision.
 For me, the namesake of this blog is all about embracing this questioning instead of getting put off or offended.